thoracle/Protoventure/README.md

 6. Mission: Quests or tasks provided by factions.
 7. Item: Objects the player can collect and use.

+> Let’s enumerate the core use cases for the game​​​​​​​​​​​​​​​​ formatted as “actor takes an action on target object” when possible​​​​​​​​​​​​​​​​.

 Use Cases:

 1. Player Creation and Dragon Bonding